Overview

 Accordingly, solar energy can sustainably cover humanity’s entire energy demand.

 The mainOther technologies for utilizing solar energy exist, but they are not relevant for electricity generation. technologies for utilizing solar energy are photovoltaics (PV) for direct electricity generation and concentrated solar power (CSP) for thermal applications and electricity generation with turbines and generators.
-Below, these two technologies, which complement each other well in principle, are contrasted to illustrate the potential contribution of HSE innovation.
+In the following, these two fundamentally complementary technologies are compared in order to illustrate the potential contribution of the HSE innovation.

 Potential of PV

-By the end of 2024, the global cumulative PV capacity was approximately 2,200 GW.
-To replace the annual electricity output of this PV capacity, about 370 large nuclear power plants would be needed.
-Although PV only supplied 2.8% of the world’s primary energy demand, the growth rate of this market was enormous, reaching 32% in 2024.
+At the end of 2024, the global cumulative PV capacity was approximately 2,200 GW.2 To replace the annual electricity volume of this PV capacity, approximately 370 large nuclear power plants would be required.3 Although PV thus only supplied 2.8%4 of the world’s primary energy demand, the growth rate of this market was enormous at 32%5 in 2024.
 On every single calendar day, PV systems with a capacity of 1,240 MW were installed worldwide, totaling 452 GW in 2024.
-For 2025, a new installed capacity of approximately 655 GW is projected.
+For the year 2025, a new installed capacity of approximately 655 GW is projected.6

 PV power plant in Chile